danmayer/danmayer.github.com/_drafts/2017-07-25-information-architecture-changes.md

 # Information Architecture Changes

 Creating a robust Data Model for your business & application is one of the most important things to get right.
 We still don't have great tools for discussing proposed database schema changes.
 Fixing a bad data model after data has started flowing on a production system is more complicated & time consuming than folks estimate.
-A series of not fully thought out data decisions early on project can cut a teams velocity significantly.
+A series of not fully thought out data decisions early on project can cut a team's velocity significantly.
 As time is spent trying to fix bad & invalid data, adding missing [DB constraints & validations](http://naildrivin5.com/blog/2015/11/15/rails-validations-vs-postgres-check-constraints.html) where needed, and refactoring towards a more appropriate data model.

 __What can we do to ensure a more robust model from the start and increase the confidence we have in data model changes?__